• Home

 • Blog

-Beautiful Chicago condo kitchen after renovation with proper permits and approvals
+Chicago condo kitchen renovation completed with proper HOA and city permits -- Assembly Squad Remodeling

-Navigate Chicago's condo renovation requirements, HOA approvals, and city permits with confidence
+Navigate Chicago's condo renovation requirements, HOA approvals, and city permits — updated for 2026

-Yes, you absolutely need permission to renovate a condo in Chicago.
-You need approval from both your condo association (HOA) AND the City of Chicago.
-Most renovations require HOA board approval first, followed by city permits.
-Skipping either step can result in fines, forced restoration, and legal complications.
+Yes — absolutely.
+Renovating a condo in Chicago requires approval from two separate entities: your condo association (HOA) and the City of Chicago.
+HOA approval comes first, city permits follow.
+Skipping either step results in stop-work orders, fines, forced restoration, and complications when you sell.

 The Two-Level Permission System for Chicago Condos